ASHVIK-SINHA-07/sih26018-VeriLekh-AI/README.md

-# SIH26018 — Land record digitization & validation system
+# VeriLekh-AI

+**Intelligent land record digitization and validation system** Smart India Hackathon 2026 · Problem Statement SIH26018 · Team Terra-Byte

 An AI-assisted **back-office pipeline** that turns India's legacy paper land records into clean, structured, validated digital records — with a human in the